GoodSAM is a free, global, smartphone app that alerts registered Responders when someone nearby is in cardiac arrest.

 Please check (and double check!) that your email address is spelt correctly.

-Select ‘Australia: Public’ as your Registration Body.
+Most Responders should select ‘Australia: Public’ as their Registration Body.

 Once registration is complete you will receive a confirmation email from GoodSAM.
 Please check your junk mail or spam folder if you don’t receive this.

 You will need to verify your email address in order for GoodSAM to process your registration.